jethro-swan/SLATE/README.md

   - _re-enable **user**_
   - _export journal_

-So the following additional screens are required:
+Therefore the following additional screens are required:

   - **Suspend user**
     - **user** name (entered in a text box)